alibaba/testable-mock/docs/en-us/doc/frequently-asked-questions.md

 #### 5. Why mocking methods in the `String` class in the Kotlin project does not work?

 The `String` type in Kotlin language is actually `kotlin.String` instead of `java.lang.String`.
-However, when this type is built from bytecode, it will be replaced with Java's `java.lang.String` class, so no matter if the Mock target is written as `kotlin.String` or `java.lang.String`, it cannot match the original called method.
+However, when this type is built from bytecode, it will be replaced with Java's `java.lang.String` class, so no matter if the mock target is written as `kotlin.String` or `java.lang.String`, it cannot match the original called method.

 In actual scenarios, there are very few scenarios where methods in the `String` class need to be mocked, so `TestableMock` has not dealt with this situation specifically.